Vaadin applications can run in two modes: development mode; or production mode.

 The build and start-up time can be improved significantly if no front-end installation or compilation is made.
-This means not installing the tools Node.js, npm/pnpm and not downloading npm packages, nor running the Vite development server.
+This means not installing the tools Node.js, npm/pnpm.
+It also means not downloading npm packages, or running the Vite development server.

 Making a new front-end bundle takes time.
 However, the generated front-end files — located in the

 src/main/dev-bundle directory, inside the project’s root — can be added to the Version Control System.
-This allows other developers to fetch it and thereby run the application bundle.
+This allows other developers to fetch the application bundle and thereby run it.

 Vaadin generates an application bundle in the following situations:

 An npm/pnpm package is added with